mmzsource/tankbattle/doc/intro.md

 # Tank Movement

-To drive your tanks you can either `[:move-north]`, `[:move-east]`, `[:move-south]` or `[:move-west]`.
+To drive your tanks you can either `:move-north`, `:move-east`, `:move-south` or `:move-west`.
 The tanks will move one tank-length in that direction on the battlefield, but the tank engines are known to drop dead directly after the move and restarting the engine costs 2 seconds.
 All movement commands given within this 2 seconds time-frame are simply neglected.

-To fire the canon, you simply send the command `[:fire]`.
-Due to safety reasons a tank can only `[:fire]` after it hasn't moved for 2 seconds.
+To fire the canon, you simply send the command `:fire`.
+Due to safety reasons a tank can only `:fire` after it hasn't moved for 2 seconds.
 The reloading mechanism is terribly slow and you can only fire 5 seconds after your last shot.
 All fire commands given within this 5 seconds time-frame are completely neglected.

-You are allowed to group commands, like this `[:fire, :move-north]`.
-You could also combine commands like this `[:move-north, :move-north, :move-east]`, but a good reader will understand that the second and third command are useless (because of the restarting of the engine).
-The first command *might* be useless.
-That depends on the last time a move command was given for this particular tank.

 # Battlefield feedback